+When not connected to 120V AC shore power, the 12V system uses power from the 12V (or dual 6V) battery(s) onboard the camper and functions much like the 12V system in your tow vehicle.
 When connected to an external 120V outlet or generator via the 120V shore power cord, your camper will be supplied with power.
 The electrical system will be grounded via shore power if there is no open ground in the supplying outlet or generator.
 The negative terminal on your battery serves as a ground to your electrical system when shore power is disconnected.